intellectivelab/docs.intellectivelab.com/_docs/tutorials/unity-7.8-user-guide.md

 - Workitems

 ##### Properties

 Properties tab contains fields that were configured in the Unity configuration files.
 Properties can be groupd to the expandable sections.
 Save button will be enabled after any property changing.

 [![Case Properties](unity-7.8-user-guide/images/case_details.png)](unity-7.8-user-guide/images/case_details.png)

 ##### Attached document

 Contains the same functional that was described in [Attach existing document](#attach-existing-document) and [Attach a new document](#attach-a-new-document) sections.

 ##### History/Comments

-History/Comments tab contains information about all users actions and user comments [![History](unity-7.8-user-guide/images/history.png)](unity-7.8-user-guide/images/history.png)
+History/Comments tab contains information about all users actions and user comments:

+[![History](unity-7.8-user-guide/images/history.png)](unity-7.8-user-guide/images/history.png)

-Only user comments can be displayed
+Only user comments can be displayed:

 [![User Comments Displaying](unity-7.8-user-guide/images/user_comments_displaying.png)](unity-7.8-user-guide/images/user_comments_displaying.png)

-Also hisotry/comments can be displayed as timeline [![History timeline](unity-7.8-user-guide/images/comments_timeline.png)](unity-7.8-user-guide/images/comments_timeline.png)
+Also history/comments can be displayed as timeline:

+[![History timeline](unity-7.8-user-guide/images/comments_timeline.png)](unity-7.8-user-guide/images/comments_timeline.png)

-All history/comments can be filtered using quick search or range, see [Quick Search](#quick-search) section [![History filtering](unity-7.8-user-guide/images/history_filtering.png)](unity-7.8-user-guide/images/history_filtering.png)
+All history/comments can be filtered using quick search or range, see [Quick Search](#quick-search) section:

+[![History filtering](unity-7.8-user-guide/images/history_filtering.png)](unity-7.8-user-guide/images/history_filtering.png)

-User can create comment pressing to `Comment` button [![History filtering](unity-7.8-user-guide/images/history_filtering.png)](unity-7.8-user-guide/images/history_filtering.png)
+User can create comment pressing to `Comment` button:

+[![History filtering](unity-7.8-user-guide/images/history_filtering.png)](unity-7.8-user-guide/images/history_filtering.png)

 A new comment is displayed in the grid after `Add` button pressing